“★★★★ Nylon string guitarist extraordinaire” -- Buzz Weekly

 Michael Whitmore specifically plays a nylon string guitar and is the leader & composer for the band Some’tet.
 He tends towards that frayed edge of jazz -- post-jazz, avant-jazz, free-jazz, with a hint of samba in his playing.
 And yes, he seems to have disappeared for a about a decade after leaving Los Angeles -- that’s what happens when you move to a rural island in the great northwest and live in a cabin in the woods, start a new body of work.
-Five years ago Whitmore returned to live performance, initially with a Sunday night residency at the Snapdragon Café on Vashon Island, WA - where Some’tet was born, and now he is performing throughout the Seattle region.
+Five years ago Whitmore returned to live performance, initially with a Sunday night residency at the Snapdragon Café on Vashon Island, WA - where Some’tet was born.
+Now he is performing throughout the Seattle region.
 Soon, again, he’ll be recording with Some’tet, plus, there’s talk of a brief return to LA to record a solo project.

 He is a veteran of the LA new music scene with some 2500 gigs under his belt.
-Some highlights in a long career include a NEA Composers Grant, three acclaimed solo CD’s, working with & composing music for Pulitzer Prize winning poet Franz Wright, and performing on several dozen albums & soundtracks either as a leader, sideman or as a collaborator.
+Some highlights in a long career include a NEA Composers Grant, three acclaimed solo CD’s, working with & composing music for Pulitzer Prize winning poet Franz Wright, and performing on a few dozen albums & soundtracks either as a leader, sideman or as a collaborator.
 He is also an author, music historian, very often a DJ and always a record collector.
 Currently he hosts two radio shows on local KVSH 101.9FM on Vashon Island.

-The greatest influences to his idiosyncratic style of jazz guitar include the likes of Baden Powell, Lenny Breau, Sonny Sharrock, Lionel Loueke & Jon Abercrombie but he also lists artists such as Brigitte Fontaine, McCoy Tyner and Mark Hollis as huge inspirations.
+The greatest influences to his distinctive style of jazz guitar include the likes of Baden Powell, Lenny Breau, Sonny Sharrock, Lionel Loueke, John Stowell & Jon Abercrombie, but he also lists artists such as Brigitte Fontaine, McCoy Tyner and Mark Hollis as huge inspirations.